fliptanedo/FlipWebsite2024/README.md

   (from my design portfolio).

 * I had to remove the "recent talks" section from my landing page (homepage).
 This was mainly because the `<details>` tag seems to make slideshare embeds not load properly, but anyway the whole thing was kind of clunky.
 I've come around to the idea of using the Wowchemy "featured publications" or "projects" block for this.
 It's a little more work, but ultimately I think that's what I want to do.
 My research slider can link to a separate page.

+* It looks like the Hugo Blox hooks aren't quite in the places where I'd like them.
+However, one thing that I can do is to use those code snippits to create new hooks in the places where I want them.
+Is this worth it?
+Not in the immediate term.
+It mainly saves the trouble of editing the `baseof.html` file too much.

 ## Transferring Assets